webcreate/infinite-ajax-scroll/UPGRADE.md

 * `noneleft` option has been replaced by the IASNoneLeftExtensions' `text` option
 * `scrollContainer` option has been removed.
 You can now do: `$('<scrollContainer>').ias({...})`
 * `onPageChange` option has been replaced by the IASPagingExtensions' `pageChange` event
-* `onPageChange` option has been replaced by the IASPagingExtensions' `pageChange` event
 * `onLoadItems` option has been replaced by the `load` event
 * `onRenderComplete` option has been replaced by the `render` event
 * `onScroll` option has been replaced by the `scroll` event